elyymiranda/nmodes_analysis/README.md

 # Introduction

-This project made for G16 frequency analisys of vibronic anion-neutral excitation.
+This project was made for vibronic anion-neutral excitation analisys using frequency G16 calcutions.
 Basically, it is useful to analyse Vibrational Feshbach Ressonance energies for low-energy electron-molecule process.

 You can use this project to:
 1. Calculate the anion-neutral vibronic excitation energies for both harminic and anharmonic calculations;